FidFenix/htw-emerging-photo/docs/PLANNING.md

 ### Epic 3: REST API Interface
 **As a** developer
-**I want** a REST API for detection services
+**I want** a REST API for anonymization services
-**So that** I can integrate the detection system with other applications
+**So that** I can integrate the anonymization system with other applications

 **Acceptance Criteria**:
-- API endpoint for image upload and detection
+- API endpoint for image upload and anonymization
-- JSON response with bounding boxes and confidence scores
+- JSON response with anonymized image, bounding boxes, and confidence scores
 - Proper error handling and status codes
 - API documentation available

 #### User Stories

-**US-3.1: POST Image for Detection**
+**US-3.1: POST Image for Anonymization**
 ```
 As a developer
-I want to POST an image to /detect endpoint
+I want to POST an image to /anonymize endpoint
-So that I can receive detection results programmatically
+So that I can receive anonymization results programmatically

 Acceptance Criteria:
 - [ ] Accepts multipart/form-data
-- [ ] Processes both face and plate detection
+- [ ] Processes both face and plate anonymization
-- [ ] Returns JSON response
+- [ ] Returns JSON response with anonymized image
 - [ ] Response time < 5 seconds

 Priority: High
 Estimate: 5 points
 ```

-**US-3.2: Receive Structured Detection Results**
+**US-3.2: Receive Structured Anonymization Results**
 ```
 As a developer
-I want detection results in JSON format
+I want anonymization results in JSON format
 So that I can easily parse and use the data

 Acceptance Criteria:
+- [ ] JSON includes base64-encoded anonymized image
-- [ ] JSON includes faces array with bbox + confidence
+- [ ] JSON includes faces_anonymized array with bbox + confidence + color
-- [ ] JSON includes plates array with bbox + confidence
+- [ ] JSON includes plates_anonymized array with bbox + confidence + color
 - [ ] Consistent response structure
 - [ ] Human-readable and machine-parseable